 Remember, a Domain is made up of Intents, and it should represent the overall theme of those Intents.
 The public Domains have been created by Certainly and contain prebuilt Intents and Example Sentences which can be used as a foundation for your work.
 We recommend using the public Domains and Intents as much as possible, so you don’t have to start from scratch.

 You can always add new Intents to the prebuilt Domains.
 Similarly, you can add Example Sentences on top of these Intents.
 All you have to do is hover your mouse to the left of an existing Intent or Example Sentence, and the option to add a new Intent or Example Sentence will appear.
 There is more information on this below.

 To add a Domain, press “Add Domain" at the bottom of the AI Manager.
 Any Domains you add within your company will be available to all of your authorized users, and these Domains will appear in the AI Manager for all of your company's bots.

-You will then be taken to an overview where you will select a language for your Domain at the top left.
-Next, press the box that says, “Start from scratch”.
+You'll then be taken to an overview where you'll select a language for your Domain at the top left.
+Press the box that says, “Start from scratch”.
 A new folder will be added to the list of Domains in your AI Manager.
-This folder is your new Domain.
+This is your new Domain.
 You can name that folder by double-clicking on the text.
 Please remember to create easily identifiable names for your Domains.

-If new content has been added to a Domain, you will see "Update*" at the top of that Domain folder in the AI Manager.
-This is the case for updates made both by your own organization and by Certainly offering new pre-built Domains or adding content to existing ones.
-To include the new content in the AI of your bot, simply click on the Domain, and the latest content will be added.
+If new content has been added to a Domain, you'll see "Update*" at the top of that Domain folder in the AI Manager.
+This is the case for updates made both by your own organization and by Certainly offering new prebuilt Domains or adding content to existing ones.
+To include the new content in the AI of your bot, just click on the Domain.
+The latest content will be added.

 This works across bots as well.
 For example, if you are using the same Domain in two bots, and you add new content to that Domain in Bot A, you can easily include that content in Bot B with just one click in Bot B's AI Manager.